-Our mentors want to help you!
-We have hundreds of mentors who have volunteered their time to help you find a career that suits your strengths and interests.
+We have hundreds of mentors who have volunteered their time to offer 1:1 advice to help you find a career that suits your strengths and interests.

-- Gain advice from professionals working in an area you hope to pursue after graduation.
+- Gain advice from professionals working in a job role or sector you hope to pursue after graduation

-- Build your network whilst at university, which will support you to make informed decisions.
+- Build your professional network whilst at university, which will support you to make informed decisions

 - Undergraduate students in any year

 - All LGBTQ+ students (undergraduate and postgraduate) in any year (who are applying to the LGBTQ+ Mentoring Scheme)

 - Postgraduate taught students (eligible for our second cycle of mentoring - opening January 2023)

 We match applicants on a first come first served basis.
 This is in order to be fair with mentor allocation, however, we are still aiming for quality - so please don't rush your application!

 If you have been matched to a mentor previously, we will not prioritise your application form in order to give other students and graduates the opportunity of securing a mentor.
 If we find there is a surplus of mentors, we will then see if we can allocate a mentor to you again but unfortunately cannot guarantee this.